-Born and raised in Mozambique, Filipa studied in South Africa and England before interning at several organisations around the world.
-In 2014, she channeled her passion and years of experience collecting data into setting up FC Consulting, a company which performed risk analysis and market research for local non-governmental organisations and United Nations agencies.
+Filipa was born and raised in Mozambique, she then studied in South Africa and England, and then interned at several organisations around the world before getting a job at an environmental consultancy.
+In 2014 she decided to go it alone, channelling her passion and years of experience into setting up FC Consulting, a company which performed risk analysis and market research for local non-governmental organisations (NGO’s) and United Nations agencies.

 It is very common for girls in rural and peri-urban areas to suffer from the stigma attached to menstruation.
-To tackle this, Filipa is committed to creating a safe space for young girls by providing confidence and self-esteem boosting workshops which tackle the challenges of menstrual hygiene and reproductive health.
+To tackle this, Filipa committed to creating Wamina, a social enterprise that aims to inspire, motivate and empower Mozambican girls.
+It provides an accessible, quality menstrual hygiene solution; the Wamina Pad, and offers them fact based information and self-esteem boosting workshops in peri-urban and rural Mozambique.

-Filipa and her team of four benefited from entrepreneurship training and mentoring from IdeiaLab.
-This support helped Wamina to sell over 3,000 reusable pads in the first six months by targeting lower and middle class girls and women, companies’ corporate social responsibility initiatives and non-government organisations.
+With the additional support Filipa sold over 3,000 reusable pads in the first six months by targeting lower and middle class girls and women, companies’ corporate social responsibility initiatives and NGO’s.

 “Entrepreneurship has changed the way I look at life and the way I can help the community without having to compromise on quality and beauty.
 Above all, I want the girls we’re helping, whose opinions dictate our future products and services, to feel valued and empowered.”